You can’t go much further than Briggs & Riley and Tumi if you want a top-notch suitcase.

 You also have the choice between the two-wheeler/suiter (Upright) or the Spinner (4-dual wheels) which probably suits more people.

-The Transcend is another of Briggs and Riley’s popular cases, although perhaps not as well-beloved as the Baseline above.
+The ZDX is another of Briggs and Riley’s popular cases, although perhaps not as well-beloved as the Baseline above. (everyone seems to go for the baseline).

 Both these cases actually share most of their features, so in many ways, you can’t go wrong.
-The difference is mostly in the details and small features, with the Transcend actually having a couple the Baseline does not:
+The difference is mostly in the price (the ZDX is cheaper by about 30%) and the ZDX is simpler in terms of features being less focused on the business traveler.

 The rest of the features are in both the Baseline and Transcend: